-2.1.3 Protecting children and other vulnerable persons from being harmed or exploited by gambling
+"Protecting children and other vulnerable persons from being harmed or exploited by gambling"

 This means preventing children from taking part in gambling (as well as restricting advertising so that gambling products are not aimed at, or are, particularly attractive to children).
 The licensing authority will consider whether specific measures are required at particular premises.
-Appropriate measures may include supervision of entrances, segregation of areas.
+Measures may include supervision of entrances or segregation of areas.